Azure/embedded-wireless-framework/examples/CK_RX65N_GCCRX/README.md

-# Embeed Wireless Framework examples for Renesas RX
+# Embedded Wireless Framework examples for Renesas RX
 The purpose of these examples is to show the use of EWF with the Renesas RX family of microcontrollers.
 Embedded Wireless framework(EWF) is meant to simplify connecting small devices to the internet using different connectivity adapters.
 An adapter is the device or software used to connect the application using the EWF API to the internet.
 An adapter can be a cellular modem, a WiFi adapter, an Ethernet adapter, a WinSock software layer, a BSD software layer or other type of device or software.
 The EWF API is described in the Doxygen documentation generated out of the common code.
 The source files of the EWF are located in the \src directory at the root of this repository.
-The current set of examples use the CK-RX65N board evaluation board and a ryz014 modem.
+The current set of examples use the CK-RX65N board evaluation board and a ryz014a modem.

 ## Prerequisites